 - 1 tbsp kosher salt

 - (Optional) The night before roasting, remove the giblets from the chicken, rinse and pat dry.
-Rub the skin with the kosher salt (you may not need it all depending on the size of your chicken) and refrigerate uncovered in your aluminum foil-lined roasting pan.
-Mince the garlic and soak in your olive oil.
+Rub the skin with the kosher salt (you may not need it all depending on the size of your chicken) and refrigerate uncovered in your roasting pan.

 - Preheat your oven to 425 F.

-- If you opted not to salt the chicken the night before, follow the procedure in step 1 to rinse the chicken and lightly salt if desired.
+- If you opted not to salt the chicken the night before, follow the procedure in step 1 to rinse the chicken and lightly salt.

-- Put the chicken in the oven, uncovered, and bake for 15 minutes at 425.
-Then reduce the temperature to 375 and continue roasting another 40-50 minutes (depending on the size of your chicken), until the internal temperature at the thickest part of the meat reads 160 F.
+- Put the chicken in the oven, uncovered, and bake for 45 minutes until the internal temperature at the thickest part of the meat reads 160 F.